 May 9, 2022 post, Updated 21 Dec, 2024.

-In 2002, John Seely Brown, fellow of the American Association of Artificial Intelligence was promoting a book he’d co-authored.
-He said that we were facing “exciting times“.
+In 2002, John Seely Brown, fellow of the American Association of Artificial Intelligence said that we were facing “exciting times“.
 We had lived through the rise (and fall) of the internet economy and the transformation of the entire ‘learning landscape’.
 Changes ranged from universities to the corporate world.
-They changed our understanding of how we understood knowledge, and information.
-The author explored emerging ‘technological drivers‘, and suggested that aspects of education and learning would need a reset.
+It changed our understanding of knowledge, media, and information.
+The author explored emerging ‘technological drivers‘, and suggested that many aspects of education and learning would need a reset.

 “.. we can be key participants in designing environments that enable us to distinguish what is important from what is incidental, the effective from the merely efficient, and most of all, knowledge from information.”

 Fast forward two decades.
-Individuals and organizations are more aware of emerging technological drivers that affect learning programs, businesses, and a lot more.
-Design choices involving the use of, and the access to any kind of tech are not a minor thing.
-Technology is just an element of many that may affect the livelihoods of people.
-Properly designed it enables us to develop ideas, products and services.
-We are able to foster, adjust and monitor changes that will help us grow.
+Individuals and organizations are already aware of emerging technological drivers that affect learning programs, businesses, and a lot more.
+Design choices involving the use of, and the access to any kind of technology affect the livelihoods of people.
+Properly designed and tested, an improvement can enable us to develop better or different ideas, products and services.
+That is to say, changes that will help us grow.

 We read about major investments in technology almost every day.
 Yet even with the best tech available, you may find yourself stuck.
 Are you applying outdated ‘learning’ methods in relation to the tech you are using?
 How does the content that you share relate to your audience today?
-These are some of the questions that come to mind.
+What else is changing?

 Learning and cultural traits